-The aim of this paper was to study the effect of non-homothetic savings behavior on the tradeoffs associated with income redistribution in OLG models.
-When high permanent income households have larger marginal propensities to save out of permanent income than lower income households, all permanent redistribution policies transfer resources from high savers to low savers, lowering both the aggregate savings level and investment.
-I show that this non-homothetic savings behavior generates a novel welfare trade-off between redistribution and capital accumulation that is present for all forms of redistribution policy.
-I show that the existence of such a trade-off depends both on whether the rich do indeed have higher marginal propensities to save out of permanent income, and on whether achieving the first-best level of inequality would result in a savings level and aggregate capital stock below the golden-rule level.
-I present empirical evidence confirming the former condition.
-If one assumes that the United States is currently well above the ideal level of inequality, the latter condition is likely to hold as well.
+The aim of this paper was to study the effect of non-homothetic savings behavior on the trade-offs associated with income redistribution in OLG models.
+When high permanent income households have larger marginal propensities to save than lower income households, all permanent redistribution policies transfer resources from high savers to low savers, lowering the aggregate savings level.
+A lower savings level increases borrowing costs and crowds out investment, resulting in a novel welfare trade-off between redistribution and capital accumulation.